desmid/mview/README.md

         perl install.pl

    and follow the instructions.
-The installer creates a driver script pointing to wherever you just unpacked MView.
-It offers you various places to install this driver so that it is on your `PATH'.
+You will be offered various places to install the driver script.

    If you know in advance the name of the folder you want to use for the driver script, you can supply it on the command line: